 Last week we wrapped up Paul's long argument against justification by works of the law.
-As he ended one topic in order to change the emphasis of the letter, Paul summarized the transition with these words: "For in Christ Jesus neither circumcision nor uncircumcision counts for anything, but only faith working through love" (Galatians 1:6).
+As he ended one topic in order to change the emphasis of the letter, Paul summarized the transition with these words: "For in Christ Jesus neither circumcision nor uncircumcision counts for anything, but only faith working through love" (Galatians 5:6).
 As he ends this letter to the Galatians, love will become Paul's major theme.
 He will exhort the Galatians to become a community known for love rather than doctrinal squabbles.
 What does faith working through love look like, and how does love influence our Christian freedom?
 Read today's text to find out!

-ook like, and how does love influence our Christian freedom?
-Read today's text to find out! • udy in prayer.
-Read Galatians 5:13-26 several times, marking every reference to the main d noting any words or concepts which are repeated.
-Then, work through the questions below. the people in these verses and WHAT do you learn about them? alatians WHAT does Paul say they are called to? ii.
-WHAT are the positive and negative commands which flow from this calling? iii.
-WHY should they "through love serve one another" according to Paul? iv.
+Begin your study in prayer.
+Read Galatians 5:13-26 several times, marking every reference to the main characters and noting any words or concepts which are repeated.
+Then, work through the questions below.

+- 1. WHO are the people in these verses and WHAT do you learn about them? - a.
+The Galatians - i.
+WHAT does Paul say they are called to? - ii.
+WHAT are the positive and negative commands which flow from this calling? - iii.
+WHY should they "through love serve one another" according to Paul? - iv.
 HOW can they "through love serve one another" according to Paul?
-What (or who) will empower them to live this way?
-V. WHAT insight do the warnings in verses 15 and 26 provide?
-What do these warnings teach you about the state of their churches? b.
-The S pirit ii.
-WHAT do you learn about the relationship between the Spirit and the flesh? iii.
-WHAT is true about those who are led by the Spirit?
-1. How does this idea tie into Paul's argument in the rest of Galatians? iv.
-WHAT fruit does the Spirit produce in a believer?
-1. If you are a Christian, do you see evidence of this fruit being produced in you over time?
-How does Galatians 5:22-23 encourage or challenge you today?
-2. While the Spirit is the one who produces fruit, how might you position yourself for the Spirit's work, according to Galatians 5:13-26?
-2. Key Word a.
-Flesh i. do you think Paul means by the "flesh?" ii.
-WHAT do you learn about the desires of the flesh? iii.
-WHAT are the works of the flesh, according to this text?
-1. What different categories of actions do you see in this list?
-Could you group some of them together?
+What (or who) will empower them to live this way? - v.
+WHAT insight do the warnings in verses 15 and 26 provide?
+What do these warnings teach you about the state of their churches?

+b.
+The Spirit